In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 If you're a child or young person living with violence at home, you're not alone .There are many others in your situation and help is available.
 It’s important to remember that the abuse is not your fault.
 There are many abusive relationships which don’t include children or young people.

-- The Hideout - A website for children and young people to help you understand domestic violence and abuse and how to take positive action if it’s happening to you.
+- The Hideout (external link) A website for children and young people to help you understand domestic violence and abuse and how to take positive action if it’s happening to you.

-- Disrespect Nobody - A website for young people, where you'll find information about abuse in relationships and how to get help and support.
+- Disrespect Nobody (external link) - A website for young people, where you'll find information about abuse in relationships and how to get help and support.

 Who else can help?

-- School Nursing Service - provides confidential advice face to face and by text message.
+- School Nursing Service (external link) - provides confidential advice face to face and by text message.

-- #Thrive - child and adolescent mental health service.
+- #Thrive (external link) - child and adolescent mental health service.

 - Many schools and academies are able to help and support children and young people affected by domestic violence and abuse within the school.
 For further information, please ask your class or form teacher.

-- NSPCC - national charity providing helping and support on many difficulties children and young people are faced with.
+- NSPCC (external link) - national charity providing helping and support on many difficulties children and young people are faced with.

 Other contact details

-- Talk English Project - for people with low levels of English to help improve their language skills, access service and get more involved in the community.
+- Talk English Project (external link) - for people with low levels of English to help improve their language skills, access service and get more involved in the community.

-- Rochdale & District Mind - mental health support.
+- Rochdale & District Mind (external link) - mental health support for over 18's.

-- Early Break - drug and alcohol support service for under 18s.
+- Early Break (external link) - drug and alcohol support service for under 18s.

-- The Sunrise Team - support for young people who've experienced child sexual exploitation.
+- The Sunrise Team (external link) - support for young people who've experienced child sexual exploitation.

 Operation Encompass is a police and school partnership which supports children and young people exposed to domestic abuse.